The Ultimate Panini Refractor Guide

 From the numbers in this Panini refractor Guide, we learn two things:

-For one—and this comes as no surprise—but the numbered cards sold for the most, and for a generational talent like Zion, the lowest-numbered card sold for more than the price of a new truck.
+For one—and this comes as no surprise—but the numbered cards sold for the most, and for a young star like Anthony Edwards, the lowest-numbered cards sell for thousands of dollars.

 What is surprising, however, is the strength of the silver prizm.
 While there’s no print run posted, it’s easy to assume the silver prizm is the most common of any of the colors, and yet it outsells every other unnumbered parallel on the table.